syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 * [`X`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartPointInfo~X.html) - Gets the x-coordinate of the trackball label.
 * [`Y`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartPointInfo~Y.html) - Gets the y-coordinate of the trackball label.

-## Visual Data Editing
+## Visual data editing

 SfChart has a feature that allows you to edit an entire series or a single data point at run time by dragging the single point or the series as a whole.

-### Segment Dragging
+### Segment dragging

 Segment Dragging defines the dragging a particular point or segment based on the series type.
-The segment dragging can be enabled using [`EnableSegmentDragging`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.XySegmentDraggingBase~EnableSegmentDragging.html#) property as true.
+The segment dragging can be enabled using the [`EnableSegmentDragging`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.XySegmentDraggingBase~EnableSegmentDragging.html#) property to true.

 **Line Series**